 Facial Development, Growth, Interproximal Wear, Salivary pH, Tooth Wear

 Includes bibliographical references (pages 76-80).

 Copyright 2012 Nathan Warren Johnson

 Johnson, Nathan Warren.
-"A cross-sectional in vivo pilot study on the relationship between interproximal wear and facial form." thesis, University of Iowa, 2012.
+"A cross-sectional in vivo pilot study on the relationship between interproximal wear and facial form."
+MS (Master of Science) thesis, University of Iowa, 2012.